Baron Rio Branco deepens his knowledge of the country with João Ribeiro's History of Brazil .

 394 pages, 5 handwritten pages.

-No information about original location.
+No information available regarding the original location.

 Unique piece.